stanford-futuredata/abae/README.md

 # Requirements

-Install the requirements with `pip install -r requirements.txt`.
+Install the requirements with `pip install ray scipy mystic numpy pandas tabulate`.
 Then run `pip install -e ` inside the repo to install the `abae` python package.

 # Reproducing Experiments